pascalinthecloud/gimme-that-iso/README.md

 - **Concurrent Downloads**: Downloads multiple ISOs at the same time for improved performance.
 - **Secure**: Verifies downloads using both GPG signatures and checksums (SHA512/SHA256).
 - **Memory Efficient**: Downloads files by streaming them to disk, not loading them into memory.
+- **Pipeline-Friendly Logging**: Provides clean, timestamped, and tagged log output for every step (progress, verification), making it ideal for automation and easy to parse.
 - **Container Ready**: Includes a multi-stage `Dockerfile` for building a minimal, secure image.
 - **Kubernetes Native**: Comes with a `cronjob.yaml` manifest for automated, scheduled execution in Kubernetes.